cthrn-b/cthrn-b/README.md

 # 💫 About Me:
-I am a third-year Information Technology student at The National Teachers College whose is enthusiastic about coding, machine learning, and developing innovative applications.<br><br>
+I am a fourth-year Information Technology student at The National Teachers College whose is enthusiastic about coding, machine learning, and developing innovative applications.<br><br>

 ## 🌐 Connect with me: